ENGR 100-600 | University of Michigan

 As in the buoy, the Arduino communicates to the nRF24L01 via SPI.
 It also talks to the SD card writer via SPI, which allows multiple devices to be on the SPI bus in parallel.
 Communication to the LCD display is via I2C protocol.

-Any battery between approx 6.5 - 12 V can be used to power the control box.
+Any battery between approx 6.5 - 12 V can be used to power the controller.
 We have rechargeable 2S lithium ion and lithium iron phosphate packs available for powering controllers.

 Insertion of an SC card to the controller writer is optional.
 However if one is present, all data received from the payload will be logged to a .csv file on the card.